-Initially, the healthcare CIO was a technician or engineer–responsible for installing automated systems and keeping them maintained.
+Initially, the CIO was a technician or engineer–responsible for installing automated systems and keeping them maintained.
 Then, the CIO’s role evolved into more of a project management and system implementation-focused role – all critically important to the digitization of healthcare.
-Now, the CIO is emerging as an innovator and strategy developer and with this new shift, comes changing needs in terms of access to accurate real-time data and analytics.
+Now, they are emerging as an innovator and strategy developer and with this new shift, comes changing needs in terms of access to accurate real-time data and analytics.

 AI Helping Hospital CIOs with Revenue Integrity

 AI is capable of perceiving patterns consistently that are sometimes missed by trained professionals and is poised to have a transformational influence on healthcare.
 The days of automation and technology being for process and codification are long over.
 Now, insight and knowledge are the basis of value creation and bring a huge competitive advantage.
-By 2022 and beyond, AI will be a priority for healthcare systems as stakeholders are becoming acutely aware of how it can transform their business.
+AI is a priority for healthcare systems as stakeholders are becoming acutely aware of how it can transform their business.

-AI, predictive analytics, and machine learning can automate functions in the healthcare payment lifecycle and unleash actionable insights related to patient access, including prior authorization and patient propensity to pay, as well as revenue cycle management (RCM), including denial and rejection management.
+AI, predictive analytics, and machine learning can automate functions in the healthcare payment lifecycle and unleash actionable insights related to patient access, including insurance verification and prior authorization, as well as collection of reimbursements, including denial and rejection management.

-CIOs, utilizing real-time analytics to ensure revenue integrity, can now examine, strategize, develop, and implement game-changing systems revitalizations based on quantifiable and repeatable observations.
-AI is reframing the prior authorization arena, as well as in determining patient pay estimates and propensity to pay.
+Utilizing real-time analytics to ensure revenue integrity, CIOs can now examine, strategize, develop, and implement game-changing systems revitalizations based on quantifiable and repeatable observations.
+AI is reframing the prior authorization arena, as well as in determining patient pay estimates.
 The potential impact on the bottom line is enormous.

 - Prior Authorization – Imagine determining the need for preauthorizations on a per claim basis, processing and submitting those prior authorizations to the various insurance carriers, and following up on sluggish or lagging responses in real-time with human intervention only required for rare outliers and exceptions.
 Additionally, specialty-specific requirements, such as Clinical Decision Support Mechanism (CDSM) reporting, can be handled through AI-driven software modules obtaining certified compliance certificates for radiology, imaging, and cardiology.

-- Patient Pay Estimation – AI is helping hospital CIOs explore revenue enhancement with increased patient collections–bringing a significant amount of previously uncollectible revenue to the bottom line.
-As patients assume more and more of the costs for healthcare, hospitals need to be proactive in estimating amounts due prior to care being delivered as well as a patient’s propensity to pay.
+- Insurance Verification, Benefits & Patient Pay Estimation – AI is helping hospital CIOs explore revenue enhancement with automated insurance verification and increased patient collections–bringing a significant amount of previously uncollectible revenue to the bottom line.
+As patients assume more and more of the costs for healthcare, hospitals need to be proactive in ensuring the patient has insurance and communicating co-pay amounts due prior to care being delivered.

-Once RCM issues can be quantified and categorized, hospital CIOs are instrumental in designing and streamlining workflow to capture delayed or abandoned revenue, while also reducing unnecessary salary costs.
-As with the patient access components, RCM can be re-envisioned through leveraging AI-strengthened automation for denial management and accounts receivable through a dedicated RCM Platform.
+Once revenue cycle issues can be quantified and categorized, hospital CIOs are instrumental in designing and streamlining workflow to capture delayed or abandoned revenue, while also reducing unnecessary salary costs.
+As with the patient access components, revenue cycle management can be re-envisioned through leveraging AI-strengthened automation for denial management and accounts receivable workflows.

-- Denial Management – With an automated and intelligent RCM Platform with optimized ARs and denials management, hospitals can forecast which claims are collectible, prioritize A/R follow up using predictive and deterministic rules, and laser focus dollar recovery.
+- Denial Management – With an automated and intelligent A/R recovery and denials management solution, hospitals can forecast which claims are collectible, prioritize A/R follow up using predictive and deterministic rules, and laser focus dollar recovery.
 These efforts can be supported by a highly trained team of experts to handle any outliers and exceptions as required.

 - Accounts Receivable – AI and predictive technology can be used to focus efforts and predict success on aged A/R recovery ensuring full reimbursement at the maximum contracted rate by insurance payer.

-- Powerful Analytics – With powerful analytics, CIOs can manage the ongoing effectiveness of the financial processes being supported by the RCM Platform while also determining root causes of problems within the RCM lifecycle.
+- Powerful Analytics – With advanced analytics, CIOs can manage the ongoing effectiveness of the financial processes being supported, while also determining root causes of problems within the reimbursement lifecycle.

-Contact us for more information or to schedule a demo to improve your healthcare payment lifecycle with solid AI-based solutions.
+Contact us for more information or to schedule a demo to improve your healthcare payment lifecycle with AI-powered patient access and A/R recovery solutions.